robertc181/FAI/README.md

 ### Interaction design:

 * User friendly interface to ensure usability and to encourage the user to return
+* Ability to exit all popups with an x to exit and close the popup.
 * Responsive and visible buttons which change on hover to provide user feedback as they navigate the site

 ### Information Architecture: